greg-a-norman/SAL603-Final-Project/README.md

 The research questions associated with usage were looked at both with long-term and short term trend data.
 The strategy questions were primarily answered with short-term data.
 Due to small sample sizes associated with individual years I grouped the 4 recent years together to enhance my ability to make meaningful inferences.

-The results of this research will be/have been posted in this repository.
+The results of this research have been posted in this repository and a presentation summarizing the findings is located here: https://www.youtube.com/watch?v=fiW-U057GpE